[Image via Pixabay]

-Taking control of your finances as well as managing them is key to to your personal financial success as a woman.
+Women and finances is all about taking control and managing your finances as the key to personal financial success.
 Unfortunately, women are behind the eight ball when it comes to not only money management but also investing.

 Start off by taking a look at your income along with all of your expenses and see how much you can realistically afford to save each month.
 10% is good to start off with and then once you create a budget , you will have a clearer idea if you can save more or less than that.